-Routes should be checked before travelling to ensure there are no restrictions, including potholes, uneven flooring, obstacles and steep inclines, while supervision should be given throughout to ensure safe use.
+Routes and causeways should be checked and clear before travelling to ensure there are no restrictions, including potholes, uneven flooring, obstacles and steep inclines, while supervision should be given throughout to ensure safe use.

-If you have suffered an injury, and your employer has failed to provide adequate safety measures, then you could make a claim.
+If you have suffered a forklift truck injury, and your employer has failed to provide adequate safety measures, then you could make a claim.

 Contact Lupton Fawcett today

 To speak to one of our expert lawyers about an injury you’ve had at work, get in touch by calling 0333 323 5292.
 If you’d prefer to let us know about a case online, you can fill in our enquiry form and we will get back to you at a later date.